 When Ransomware attacks happen — and they will — Panzura lets you recover from the infection with zero data loss.
 Nobody else can do that.

 Additionally, our patented Byte Range Locking feature allows nodes to share metadata almost instantly — but keeps multiple users from editing data at the same time.

 As a result, an entire team can enjoy the time-saving benefits of real-time collaboration without worrying about corrupted data caused by simultaneous edits to the same data.

 It’s surprising how many data security professionals simply adapt existing models to meet new threats.
 It’s often not until after an incident (or disaster) that anyone bothers to ask why the current approach doesn’t adequately counter the current risk landscape.

 Panzura doesn’t refine old models.
 We define new ones.
 We de-risk our clients’ data challenges by focusing on providing the precise information they need most: where their data is, how it's growing, who’s accessing it, how secure it is, and how it's being used.
 This level of detail is baked into every aspect of our solution.
 It’s fundamental to how we operate.
 We’re radically transparent.

 We provide 99.99999999999% DoD-grade security from edge to core to cloud.
-That’s a lot of decimals.
+That’s a lot of 9s.
 And yet, our solution still allows for seamless, global, real-time collaboration without lag or performance penalty.
 This always-on governance also powers real-time global data search and retrieval from anywhere.

 Panzura makes data immutable and resilient automatically, lifting the heavy data load from customers’ backs and handing it to our team’s expert hands.